 Carry out a research project on a specified subject reflecting a wide range of research methods, capacity for critical thought and analysis of demographic data.
-Intended learning outcomes:

 At the end of the module, student will be able to:

 design and conduct an independent study in the area of demography/ population studies.